rockdaboot/wget2/README.md

 Mget - multithreaded metalink/file/website downloader and library
 =================================================================

-This is a Wget-like tool and library written in C.
+This is a multithreaded Wget-like tool and library written in C.

 Designed and written from scratch it requires a C99 and Posix compliant development environment.